-If the Board of Directors so decides, any person who is entitled to exercise the rights set out in the above paragraph (either in person or by means of a written or electronically recorded proxy) and is attending the shareholders' meeting by means of electronic and video communication from another designated location in such a manner that the person acting as Chairman of the shareholders' meeting is convinced that such a person is properly participating in the shareholders' meeting, shall be deemed to be present or represented at the shareholders' meeting, shall be entitled to vote and shall be counted towards a quorum accordingly.
+Any person who is entitled to exercise the rights set out in the above paragraph (either in person or by means of a written proxy) and is attending the meeting from another location in such a manner that the person acting as Chairman of the meeting is convinced that such a person is properly participating in the meeting, shall be deemed to be present or represented at the meeting, shall be entitled to vote and shall be counted towards a quorum accordingly.

-In advance of a shareholders' meeting, as a prerequisite to attending and voting at such shareholders' meeting, the Company, or alternatively an entity or person so designated by the Company, must be notified in writing by each person entitled and intending to attend the shareholders' meeting, not earlier than the Registration Date, of the intention to attend the meeting, including such person's identity and the composition, nature and size of such person's "Interest" (as such term is defined under the Articles of Association).
+As a prerequisite to attending the shareholders' meeting and to casting votes, the Company, or alternatively an entity or person so designated by the Company, should be notified in writing by each holder of one or more shares and those who derive the aforementioned rights from these shares, not earlier than the Registration Date, of the intention to attend the meeting.
 Ultimately this notice must be received by the Company, or alternatively an entity or person so designated by the Company, on the day mentioned in the convening notice.